 The Companys vigil mechanism allows the directors and employees to report their concerns about unethical behaviour, actual or suspected fraud, or violation of the code of conduct /business ethics as well as to report any instance of leak of Unpublished Price Sensitive Information.
 The vigil mechanism provides for adequate safeguards against victimization of the Director(s) and employee(s) who avail of this mechanism.
 No person has been denied access to the Chairman of the Audit Committee.

-The Whistle-Blower Policy of the Company can be accessed on the Companys website under Policy tab at the link: https://www.pakka.com/investors.
+The Whistle-Blower Policy of the Company can be accessed on the Companys website under the Policy tab at the link: https://www.pakka.com/investors.

-18. PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE
+18. PREVENTION OF SEXUAL HARASSMENT IN WORKPLACE

-The Company has adopted zero tolerance for sexual harassment at the workplace and has formulated a policy on prevention, prohibition, and redressal of sexual harassment at the workplace in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the rules thereunder for prevention and redressal of complaints of sexual harassment at workplace.
-Awareness programs were conducted at various locations of the Company https://www.pakka.com/investors.
+The Company has adopted zero tolerance for sexual harassment at the workplace and has formulated a policy on prevention, prohibition, and redressal of sexual harassment at the workplace in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the rules thereunder for prevention and redressal of complaints of sexual harassment at the workplace.
+Awareness programs were conducted at various locations of the Company https://www.pakka. com/investors.

-The Company has complied with provisions relating to the constitution of Internal Committee (IC) under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+The Company has complied with provisions relating to the constitution of the Internal Committee (IC) under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 The Company have setup ICs to redress complaints on sexual harassment.

 19. RISK MANAGEMENT

 Risk management is embedded in your Companys operating framework.
 Your Company believes that managing risks helps in maximizing returns.
-The Companys approach to addressing business risks is comprehensive and includes periodic review of such risks and a framework for mitigating controls and reporting mechanism of such risks.
+The Companys approach to addressing business risks is comprehensive and includes periodic review of such risks and a framework for mitigating controls and a reporting mechanism or such risks.
 The risk management framework is reviewed periodically by the Board and the Audit Committee.

 20. SECRETARIAL STANDARDS:

-Section 118 of the Act mandates compliance with the Secretarial Standards on board meetings and general meetings issued by The Institute of Company Secretaries of India.
+Section 118 of the Act mandates compliance with the Secretarial Standards on board meetings and general meetings issued by the Institute of Company Secretaries of India.
 During the year under review, the Company has complied with all the applicable Secretarial Standards.

 21. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS